KatasPioneers/RoadWarriors-Pioneers/Architecture/Architecture.md

 If the user grants access to read emails, this service will scan incoming travel emails from the user's mailbox and filter all trip-related emails, forwarding them to the 'Travel Emails Repository.'

-This service is triggered every 3 minutes to scan user emails.
+This service is triggered every x minutes (where x < 5 mins) to scan user emails.
+To meet the requirement 'Updates must be in the app within 5 minutes of an update'.

 # Target User Email Filter Service